RyanBijkerk/logitblog-website/_posts/2021-02-26-increase-the-success-rate-of-azure-devops-pipelines-using-pester.md

 ---
 layout: post
-hidden: true
+hidden: false
-title: Increase the success rate of the Azure DevOps pipelines using Pester
+title: Increase the success rate of Azure DevOps pipelines using Pester
 authors: [ryan]
 categories: [DevOps]
 tags: [Azure DevOps, Pipelines, PowerShell, Pester]
-image: assets/images/posts/2021-02-26-increase-the-success-rate-of-the-azure-devops-pipelines-using-pester/increase-the-success-rate-of-the-azure-devops-pipelines-using-pester-feature-image.png
+image: assets/images/posts/2021-02-26-increase-the-success-rate-of-azure-devops-pipelines-using-pester/increase-the-success-rate-of-azure-devops-pipelines-using-pester-feature-image.png
 ---
 With the increase in Azure DevOps usage, more and more EUC environments are being deployed using pipelines.
 In the EUC environments, PowerShell is the primary scripting language to get these deployments automated.
-By using Pester the quality of the produced PowerShell code is increased which will result in the success of the DevOps pipeline.
+By using Pester the quality of the produced PowerShell code can be increased, which will result in a higher success rate of the DevOps pipeline.
 This blog post will provide some guidance and pointers how to use Pester in the Azure DevOps pipelines.

 ## What is pester
 Before going into the details let's start with the basics, so what is Pester?

 Pester is the ubiquitous test and mock framework for PowerShell.
-Adding Pester tests to Powershell code will enhance code quality and allows you to start creating predictable changes.
-Pester integrates nicely with TFS, Azure, Github, Jenkins, and other CI servers, allowing you to fully automate your development lifecycle.
+Adding Pester tests to PowerShell code will enhance code quality and allows you to start creating predictable changes.
+Pester integrates nicely with TFS (Team Foundation Server), Azure, Github, Jenkins, and other CI servers, allowing you to fully automate your development lifecycle.

 For more information please visit: <a href="https://pester.dev/" target="_blank">Pester - The ubiquitous test and mock framework for PowerShell</a>)